Global Coherence in Quantum Discord as a Resource: Operational tasks requiring global coherence

-We can now state the following. \begin{lem} If any superunsteerable state has a nonzero $\Gamma$ in Eq.~(\ref{eq:G}), it admits a decomposition as in Eq. (\ref{LSd}). \end{lem} The above lemma is clear from the fact that a nonzero $\Gamma$ in Eq.~ (\ref{eq:G}) implies a nonvanishing \textit{Schr\"{o}dinger strength} $SS_{2}$ which requires a nonvanishing fraction of the entangled part in Eq.~(\ref{LSd}).
+We can now state the following lemma. \begin{lem} If any superunsteerable state has a nonzero $\Gamma$ in Eq.~(\ref{eq:G}), it admits a decomposition as in Eq. (\ref{LSd}). \end{lem} \begin{proof} A nonzero $\Gamma$ in Eq.~ (\ref{eq:G}) implies a nonvanishing \textit{Schr\"{o}dinger strength} $SS_{2}$ which requires a nonvanishing weight of the entangled part in Eq.~(\ref{LSd}). \end{proof} Before stating the main result, we present a lemma on \textit{genuine} RSP using mixed states.
+Note that the payoff function ${\cal P}$ in the RSP-fidelity is nonzero if and only if Alice is able to effectively prepare a state $\vec{r}$, which is not a completely mixed state.
+However, this does not necessarily imply a genuine RSP.
+By genuine RSP, we refer to a nonzero RSP-fidelity that implies that the remotely prepared state $\rho_{\vec{r}}$, with the Bloch vector $\vec{r}$, can be decomposed as